adds39939/titanite/README.md

 </p>

 Configure launch arguments for Proton, DXVK, Gamescope, MangoHud, HDR, upscalers and more for any game, all from a real settings page.
 Save presets and reuse them across games.

+## Features

+- Easy launch argument configuration for a wide range of game settings, such as Proton, DXVK, VKD3D, Gamescope, MangoHud, HDR, upscalers and GPU-specific options
+- Choose the Proton build per game, including custom builds like GE-Proton
+- Presets of environment variables and wrapper commands you can apply to any game
+- Built-in updates

+## How it works

+Titanite writes launch options and Proton builds through Steam itself, so changes show up in Steam right away.

+Everything Titanite sets ends up as plain launch options in Steam.
+There are no extra config files, wrapper scripts or background services, and nothing needs to be running when you play.
+You can see and edit the result in Steam's own properties window, and if you uninstall Titanite your games keep working exactly as you left them.

 ## Install

 Download the latest `.flatpak` from the [releases page](https://github.com/adds39939/titanite/releases), then run: